ziutek/kasia.go/README.md

 ## Getting data from a map

 If the data context is a map you can use it in a way similar to a struct context.
-The map can be string or int indexed.
-If the map is string indexed like
+If the map is has string key like this:
-this:

     map[string]interface{} {
         "a":    1,